ben441318936/PBF3D_taichi/work_journal.md

         - Just differentiate the sub-steps that make use of these indicators, which should be consisting of simpler differentiable operations
         - Backpropagated the gradients across the chain of sub-steps by hand (mostly just multiplying with chain rule)
         - Backpropagate across timesteps by hand (more chain rule)
+        - This could give more control over how the overall gradient is computed, and allow us to handle special cases

 #### June 24th